bridgefoundry/bridgefoundry.github.io/research/proposal.md

 # Study on Bias in Engineering with Actionable Outcomes for Engineering Leaders

 Systemic bias is a widespread and still poorly understood problem in tech.
 Studies exist showing bias in engineering, yet many tech leaders who want to help still don't know exactly how to help.
+Bridge Foundry has over a decade of experience creating positive change in the industry.
+This research project is part of an initiative to create broader impact for our work.

+## The Fundraiser

 Bridge Foundry wants to commission a study which will more clearly underscore the issues of discrimination and outline concrete action items for tech leaders.
 We need your help to fundraise for it!

-## The Fundraiser

 Help us educate tech leaders!
 [Donations](https://secure.givelively.org/donate/bridge-foundry-inc/help-commission-a-study-on-bias-in-engineering) of any amount will help.